 Funder: Federal Ministry of Education and Research (Germany) and Institute for German Language (IDS) (Germany)

-Biases, Fairness, and Consequences of Limited Data Quality and Provenance
+Biases in Data and Technology, and Data Quality and Provenance

 Alliance for IoBT Research on Evolving Intelligent Goal-driven Networks (IoBT REIGN), 2017-2022